 Where can I find X in a destination/how do I rent a car/what’s the weather like/is it safe to drive/when is the best time to go/etc etc?

-For that kind of detailed, a guidebook or the destination’s tourism board can provide a lot of information on how to do that.
+For those kind of details, a guidebook or the destination’s tourism board can provide a lot of information on how to do that.

 Am I crazy for doing this?